Effect of the pion field on the distributions of pressure and shear in the proton: Results

 The individual quark and gluon EMTs are dependent on renormalisation scale, with the evolution of the operators being the same as the second moments of the parton distribution functions.
 The scale associated with a quark model like the MIT bag is low, typically~\cite{Schreiber:1991qx} of order 0.2-0.3 GeV$^2$.
 Therefore, the bag EMT is evolved to $\mu^2 = 1.4\ \mathrm{GeV}^2$ and $\mu^2 = 4\ \mathrm{GeV}^2$ to compare with the experimental data and LQCD calculations, respectively.
 Given the computational complexity of our results, the calculated $D^{\pi B}_{q,g}$ terms are fitted with the usual functional form, namely, the tripole ansatz to the quark and gluon $D$-terms following from \cite{Burkert:2018bqq,Pefkou:2021fni}.
 Furthermore, with limited knowledge of the functional form for lattice $D$-terms, we use tripole forms for both quark~\cite{Brommel:2007zz} and gluon~\cite{Pefkou:2021fni} components.

 In Fig.~\ref{fig:mpi-phy}, we show the individual quark contributions to the pressure distribution and shear in the proton at a quark mass corresponding to the physical pion mass.
 In a more sophisticated treatment of confinement one would expect a smooth distribution, rather than the discontinuous behaviour shown in Fig.~\ref{fig:mpi-phy}.
 With that in mind, in Fig.~\ref{fig:mpi-unphy-fits} we show a fit to the distributions at physical pion mass with a smooth function.
-The fit functions are applied to total pressure and total shear separately, using the simple forms \be p(r) = Ae^{-Cr}+Be^{-Dr}, \mkern20mu s(r) = Fe^{-Gr} \, , \ee where $A,B,C,D,F,$ and $G$ are real constants~\cite{psfits}.
+The fit functions are applied to total pressure and total shear separately, using the simple forms \be p(r) = A(1+B\,r)\,e^{-Cr}\ \text{and }\ s(r) = D\,r\,e^{-Er}\, , \ee where $A,B,C,D,$ and $E$ are real constants~\cite{psfits}.

 The only experimental data that we have at the present time is the distribution of quark pressure and shear coming from the analysis of Burkert {\it et al.}~\cite{Burkert:2018bqq,Burkert:2021ith}.
 This is shown in Fig.~\ref{fig:compareBEG} in comparison with the smooth fit to our model calculation.
 Even allowing for the considerable uncertainties associated with the LQCD calculations of the $D$ function of the pion, it is clear that the calculation reproduces the features of the data quite well, with the contribution from the pion cloud dominating beyond 0.8 fm.